Meet Jillian Hiscock

 - Music: John Legend, Alicia Keys, Beethoven, Norah Jones, Corinne Bailey Rae, Eric Whitacre, Indigo Girls, Diana Krall

-- TV Shows: Grey’s Anatomy, LOST, TODAY Show, Minnesota Twins game
+- TV Shows: Grey’s Anatomy, Scandal, The Following and Minnesota Twins games

 I'm also the Admission Liaison for our Intercultural Leadership, Education and Development program (I LEAD), a program that provides support for talented first-generation college students.

 - Student workshops

 - Enhanced campus experiences